AliceDanckaers/Simulation/README.md

 * Copy the repositories TD1/ and src/ into your project
 * You can launch the simulation by running /src/BeNote/Aeroport.java
 * You can modify the parameters of the simulation in the file /src/config.properties
+* The results of the simulation are in the logger.csv file (open with excel or similar)

 ### Contributors ###